salewski/ads-github-tools/README.md

 # Future directions

-I'm working on sketching out a caching system for results from the GitHub API with the intent of making it easy to use from shell scripts or similar.
-The first two scripts noted above are a step in that direction.

-Once the caching implementation is functional, the `ads-github-fetch-all-upstreams` will be modified to use it, perhaps via a set of intermediary tools.
-These tools will make use of the `ETag:`, `Last-Modified:`, and `If-Modified-Since:` HTTP headers both to avoid incurring unnecessary hits against the user's GitHub API rate limit and to cut down on unnecessary retrieval of the same data over and over.
+The `ads-github-tools-0.3.2` release (October 2020) introduced the foundations for the long-wanted caching system.
+It delivers on the ability to conditionally retrieve objects "through the cache" using `ETag:` and `If-None-Match:` to pull full objects over the network only when necessary.
+It also delivers on the goal of being easy to use from shell scripts or even in an interactive shell.

+Note that conditionally fetching objects as described also has the benefit of avoiding incurring unnecessary hits against the user's GitHub API rate limit.
+(Not sure where you stand?
+Try `ads-github-show-rate-limits -h` to find out!)

+At the moment, the caching foundation is in place, and the `ads-github-fetch-all-upstreams` tool uses it to good effect.
+But at the moment it is the *only* tool that does so.
+Others will be enhanced, as well, in upcoming releases.

-My current thinking is that there will be three levels of tools:
+My earlier thinking was that there will be three levels of tools:

 1. low-level tools that store and retrieve objects from the cache, and related
    * `ads-github-cache update` (similar in spirit to `apt-get update` and `apt-file update`)